• Skip to main content

 The Marantz TT-15S1 is another gorgeous turntable with a floating motor mount construction.
 It combines a purist audiophile design with cutting-edge material.
 The result is an amazing sound even under the harshest conditions (an unbelievable 80 dB signal to noise ratio).

 Like all the other turntables on this list, the features are simply too numerous to mention.
 I’ll only bring up one.
-The TT-15S1 comes with a ClearAudio Satisfy Aluminum tone arm and a Clear Audio V. Wood cartridge.
-Together these two components alone cost over $2000.
-Marantz spared no expense, that’s for sure.
+The TT-15S1 comes with a ClearAudio Satisfy Aluminum tone arm and a Clear Audio V Wood cartridge.

 These are our favorite high-end record players available today.
 Obviously, there are many more great players, but this short list includes the ones we recommend and is a good start for anyone researching players before a large purchase.
+For two more, read our comparison of the VPI Scout vs Rega RP6.

 All of these units are very different in terms of look and build, but they have the same two important features in common: quality construction and beautiful, soaring sound that any audiophile will appreciate.